andydeangelis/TLS_PowerShell_Standalone/README.md

  For ease of use, download the entire repository, right click the applyTLSSettings.bat batch file, and select 'Run as administrator.'
 This will create the c:\scripts\TLS directory structure for you, copy all relevant files to that directory and apply the changes.
 When the script completes, reboot the server for the changes to take affect.

  To revert TLS settings using the included batch files (recommended), navigate to C:\scripts\TLS, right click the revertTLSSettings.bat batch file and select 'Run as administrator.'
-This will restore the backups that were created when initially running the scripts.
+Follow the on-screen instructions to revert your TLS settings.
+Note that if no registry backup files are found in the C:\scripts\TLS\backups directory, the rollback process will reset all TLS settings to their defaults.

 # Usage - Standalone PS1 script file